andrewgy8/great-big-angular2-example/README.md

 unrelated concerns.
 If a directory in a source demo had files for two different things, I created more directories.
 I thought about removing that part of the file name, `src/app/app.page.ts` -> `src/app/page.ts`, for the sake of DRY, and I might still do that, but I'm undecided on whether it would cause confusion to see many files in an editor with the same name.
+3. Created a class `Entities` to hold what's common to all the Redux store entities
-3. I came up with a mini lexicon of file types to keep file names shorter and more expressive.
+4. I came up with a mini lexicon of file types to keep file names shorter and more expressive.
 A "page" is understood to be a smart `@Component` class that fills the page and might have a router-outlet and route configurations.
 A "guard" is understood to be an `@Injectable` "service" class that returns a boolean.
 A "routing" is a `@NgModule` class that contains route configurations.
 So I memorize this simple lexicon, and drop the redundant, less-clear words from the names.
 For example, I use the name `app.page.ts` rather than `app.component.ts` or `app-page.component.ts`.